Detail eines Mikroskopes

 Principal investigator: Prof. Patrick Michl

-PhD student: vacant
+PhD student: Miquel Tibau Baltrons

 Emerging evidence suggests that intestinal microbiota influence pancreatic carcinogenesis and therapeutic response: Bacterial ablation by oral antibiotics was shown to greatly delay tumor progression, whereas transfer of bacteria from PDAC-bearing mice reversed this protection.
 Interestingly, bacterial ablation was associated with immunological reprogramming of the tumor microenvironment (including reduction of myeloid-derived suppressor cells and increased differentiation and activation rates of M1 macrophages and T cells).
 In addition, tumors were more susceptible to immunotherapy (checkpoint inhibition) due to upregulation of the PD-1 receptor.